 Sponsored by the League of American Bicyclists, the BFB program recognizes businesses, properties, and universities for their efforts in promoting bicycling among employees and residents.

-As of Fall 2016, there are 37 Bicycle Friendly Businesses, including both employers and commercial properties, in Arlington County.
+As of summer 2018, there are 29 Bicycle Friendly Businesses, including both employers and commercial properties, in Arlington County.
 To view a full list of Bicycle Friendly Businesses, click here.

 To be recognized as a Bicycle Friendly Business there is an application involved, but the good news is that your rep at ATP does all the heavy lifting.
 If you know your business deserves to be recognized, contact us now to get started.